 - Child Protection and Safeguarding Policy

 - Administering Medicines Policy

 - Safer Recruitment Policy

-The designated safeguarding lead is Emma Wells
+The Designated Safeguarding Lead (DSL) is Emma Wells

 We have two dedicated safeguarding numbers: